 DHS works with Philadelphia Children’s Alliance (PCA) and the Philadelphia Police Special Victims Unit (SVU) and the District Attorney to coordinate services for child victims of sexual abuse.
 PCA, DHS, and SVU are co-located at 300 East Hunting Park Ave. in Philadelphia.
 This partnership streamlines investigations so that children only tell their story of sexual abuse once—and do not need to retell the story of abuse multiple times to different professionals.

 Police School Diversion Program

 DHS works with the School District of Philadelphia and the Philadelphia Police Department to provide services to youth instead of arrest.
 This increases their chances of staying in school and reduces the risk of future arrest.
-Since the Police School Diversion Program began in 2014, 1,486 youth have been diverted from the courts to our IPS programs.
+Eligible youth are referred to our Intensive Prevention Services programs.